ShaunakSen/node_examples/readme.txt

 }

 The header carries info about how the JWT is encoded
+HS256: algorithm
-HS256: algo used for encryption
+ used for encryption

 Payload: Carries info.
 We can encode and put some info into the payload.
 This can be decoded on server side and this info can be used on the server side and be